-Most people who recover from narcissistic abuse learn all about narcissism, not only will it fill a lot of your human needs, it also helps you understand what you went through and how to handle them, why they do what they do.
+Most people who recover from narcissistic abuse learn all about narcissism.
+Not only will it fill a lot of your human needs, but it also helps you understand what you went through and, how to handle them, why they do what they do.
 While learning all about who they are and what they do, you must also start to use your present-day to work on your future and where you’d like to be six months from now.

 We are all individuals.
-We take the steps in our own timescale and our own order, what works for one may not work for another, keep going, keep learning, keep growing, be exactly who you want to be for you in the present moment, and keep updating your mindset to create who you want to become in the future.
-Reach out to others, whether that to receive help or give help, most people in the world like help, and most people want to be helped.
+We take the steps in our own timescale and our own order.
+What works for one may not work for another.
+Keep going, keep learning, keep growing, be exactly who you want to be for yourself in the present moment, and keep updating your mindset to create who you want to become in the future.
+Reach out to others, whether that to receive help or give help.
+Most people in the world like help, and most people want to be helped.

 Click on the links below to join, Elizabeth Shaw – Life Coach on social media, for more information on Overcoming Narcissistic Abuse.